Get your Instant Video Cost Calculator now!

 The YouTube Analytics device report shows you what your audience prefers when it comes to devices, and it’s broken down by computer (laptop and desktop), mobile phone, TV, tablet, or game console.

 The YouTube video Analytics report on cards shows the cards that viewers clicked the most.
-So, you can use this data to learn a lot about what your audience likes, what they prefer, and what type of video is making them take action!
+So, you can use this data to learn a lot about what your audience prefers, what type of video is making them take action, and the best time and placement of your cards.

-A high number of likes (balanced with not that many dislikes) tells YouTube’s algorithm that your video is resonating with your audience, which will improve your video’s YouTube SEO, and rank higher in search results.
-So make sure to also check the Likes Vs. Dislikes metric.
+A high number of likes and shares also tells YouTube’s algorithm that your video is resonating with your audience, which will improve your YouTube SEO.

 It’s important to note that defining your goals should always be step zero in any marketing strategy, videos or no videos.
 You need to set specific objectives and direct them to a defined audience.